google-parfait/federated-language-jax/README.md

 # Federated Language JAX

-JAX computation, compiler, and executor for the [Federated Language](https://github.com/google-parfait/federated-language/) library.
+Federated Language JAX is a library containing the JAX and XLA backed computation, compiler, and executor for the
+[Federated Language](https://github.com/google-parfait/federated-language/)
+framework.